 When referring to CBD oil and hemp oil you want to make sure you are getting the correct product.
 Hemp oil can refer to hemp seed oil, which is derived from seeds that contain no CBD whatsoever.
 It is basically a healthy cooking oil.

-4) FACT: CBD Does Not Get You High
+4. CBD Does Not Get You High

-5) FACT: CBD Has a Tricky Legal Status
+5. CBD Has a Tricky Legal Status

-6) FACT: The FDA Does Not Regulate CBD, Yet
+6. The FDA Does Not Regulate CBD, Yet

-7) FACT: CBD is Safe if Purchased from a Reliable Source
+7. CBD is Safe if Purchased from a Reliable Source

-8) FACT: USDA Certified Organic CBD Oil is the Safest
+8. USDA Certified Organic CBD Oil is the Safest

 The only way to ensure against this is by looking for CBD products with the USDA organic seal.
 Products carrying this seal are manufactured with an organic process that guarantees the final product will be free of pesticides and other harmful contaminants.

-9) FACT: The Best CBD Companies Provide Full Lab Reports
+9. The Best CBD Companies Provide Full Lab Reports

-In addition to potency tests, visitors will find a full safety check analysis detailing tests for residual solvents, microbial contaminants, heavy metals, and pesticides.
+Cornbread Hemp puts scannable QR codes on all their products that lead directly to easy-to-read third party lab reports.
+In addition to potency tests, visitors will find a full safety check analyses detailing tests for residual solvents, microbial contaminants, heavy metals, and pesticides.

-10) FACT: CBD Comes in Many Forms
+10. CBD Comes in Many Forms

-12) FACT: The Best Hemp Comes from Kentucky
+12. The Best Hemp Comes from Kentucky

 Looking for More CBD Facts to Learn?